visioninhope/marsha/docs/peertube-runner.md

 #### FileSystemStorage

 A storage used to store files in the local filesystem.
-It should only be used locally and use should VIDEO_ROOT as location and base_url.
+It should only be used in development and use should use `VIDEO_ROOT` as location and base_url.

 ```Python
 STORAGES = {